-The mission was staffed by the SAMU from Paris and La Réunion, with 5 ICU doctors, 5 ICU nurses, 7 emergency medical technician (EMTs) and 1 logistician, while International SOS provided a flight nurse and a logistics expert for supporting the various teams and interfacing with the aircraft crew and the International SOS Paris Assistance Centre.
+The mission was staffed by the SAMU from Paris and La Réunion.
+The SAMU provided 5 ICU doctors, 5 ICU nurses, 7 emergency medical technician (EMTs) and 1 logistician.
+International SOS provided a flight nurse and a logistics expert.
+They supported the various teams and interfaced with the aircraft crew and the International SOS Paris Assistance Centre.

 The International SOS Assistance Centre’s role was to interface with the various SAMUs, the airport and the aircraft, under supervision by the Health Ministry crisis centre, planning for and managing all requirements.
 Also, a critical aspect was to be able to quickly react in case of the aircraft diversion due to a technical incident, in order to prepare ground support for the patients.

-Due to the severity of the disease, advanced equipment was loaded and installed on the aircraft such as portable blood analysers, ultrasound machine and 2 ECMO machines (Extracorporeal Membrane Oxygenation), as well as backup ventilators.
+Due to the severity of the disease, advanced equipment was loaded and installed on the aircraft.
+This included portable blood analysers, ultrasound machine and 2 ECMO machines (Extracorporeal Membrane Oxygenation), as well as backup ventilators.
 This represented one ton of medical equipment, along with 9,500 litres of oxygen for each patient.